 FT4 is rarely interpreted alone.
 Its value appears when read together with TSH and, in selected situations, FT3.
 Without this context, FT4 can be misleading.

 This guide provides a practical interpretation framework you can apply to real lab results.
-If you are building your core biomarker framework, start with blood biomarkers to track first.
+If you are mapping your thyroid workflow from scratch, start with the primary biomarker priorities and then layer FT4 + TSH interpretation.

 Quick summary